jaalsh/java-maze-algorithms/README.md

 - [ ] Implement the minor refinement written in comments for Wilson's algorithm.
 This refinement could also be applied to Houston's.
 - [ ] Update readme with a description of the Zig-Zag algorithm.
 - [ ] Update readme to highlight which algorithms are "standard" and which ones have been created for the project.
+- [ ] Implement test methods.
+Such as a "flood fill" test to find any isolations within the maze.

 ## Notes